 The flourishing period of the 1950s until the start of the Lebanese civil war in 1975 will allow the Boghossian family, in general, to grow as much in the field of pure jewelry as in the trade of precious stones and also pearls, all at from Beirut.
 Under the leadership of Ohannes, my grandfather Laurent and his 4 brothers will enjoy a certain reputation based on know-how, creativity, and honesty.

 Ohannes will also stand out for his philanthropy by enhancing the promise he made to himself during the dark years of the genocide: to provide help and support for medical care and education around him and people in his community.
 This will be done with the creation in 1971 of the Ohannes Boghossian Medico-Social Center in the Armenian district of Bourj Hammoud in the northern suburbs of Beirut, a project which will be followed by many others.

 1975: Civil War in Lebanon

 THE DIAMOND YEARS

-My father Gerard Boghossian and his wife, my mom Lyna Mecattaf Boghossian’s path eventually led the family to Antwerp in a Belgium.
-There, Gerard began expanding the business to Europe and the Middle East.
-Antwerp was at the time, known for their diamonds skills in trading, cutting and sales.
-Antwerp was at heart of every transaction from rough found in Africa and Asia to transactions in American countries.
+On the side of my family, my father Gerard also took the road to Antwerp from the end of the 1980s: his entrepreneurial spirit, his certain knowledge, his perseverance and finally his loyalty will allow him to acquire a particularly brilliant situation on the Antwerp dimensional market.
+Antwerp was at the time, known for their diamonds skills in trading, cutting, and sales.
+Antwerp was at the heart of every transaction from rough found in Africa and Asia to transactions in American countries.
 Diamonds labs such as GIA and HRD were excelling diamond quality, Rapaport made a références for pricing diamonds.

 2008 Success Overseas